Sources: US investigating ex-Green Beret for Venezuela raid

 “If we’d have been involved, it would have gone differently,” he joked.
 “As for who bankrolled it, we’re not prepared to share any more information about what we know took place.
 We’ll unpack that at an appropriate time, we’ll share that information if it makes good sense.”

 Goudreau, a three-time Bronze Star recipient, has insisted that his work providing only strategic advice to the combatants doesn’t require special licensing.
-Still, he acknowledged sending into battle two special forces buddies associated with Silvercorp and who are now in Venezuelan custody after the plot was foiled.
+Still, he acknowledged sending into battle two special forces buddies associated with Silvercorp and who are now in Venezuelan custody.

 A person familiar with the situation said the agreement was signed by Rendon and another U.S.-based aide to Guaidó, lawmaker Sergio Vergara, in October.
 Guaidó at one point briefly greeted Goudreau via video conference — as evidenced by an audio recording made on a hidden cellphone by Goudreau and which he shared with the Venezuelan journalist.